ColderNegative/3DRendering/Notes/objectImportNotes.md

 ## update 2: 11 September
 - all object files can be placed in a folder which will be indexed by the getObjFiles method
 - getfilemeta method pulls the number of faces, vertecies, normals, and textures from the file

+## update 3: 13 September
+- Create method for extracting each component from the object file such as vertecies and the faces